 I got scammed/hacked

-Description: Your account was compromised / you see transactions you did not authorize / Your funds are missing
+Description: Your account was compromised / you see transactions you did not authorize / your funds are missing.

 If you notice unauthorized transactions, missing funds, or an unknown multi-sig on your Hyperliquid account, your wallet was likely compromised.